The changes that might affect you most

 Face-to-face assessments are suspended at the moment – this could mean that you have an assessment over the phone, or you could be asked to complete a paper assessment form.
 This applies to Personal Independence Payment (PIP), Disability Living Allowance (DLA) and the Industrial Injuries Scheme (IIS) amongst other benefits.
 If you have just made a new claim or you are waiting for an assessment, you will be contacted about what will happen next.

-The DWP will soon be writing to some people who receive PIP or DLA asking them to complete paperwork for their review or reassessment.
+The DWP are writing to some people who receive PIP or DLA asking them to complete paperwork for their review or reassessment.
 You may be contacted directly by one of the DWP's assessment providers if you have already returned paperwork to transfer you on to PIP from DLA.

 DWP home visits have also been put on hold, except in certain circumstances (for example, if you are seen as a vulnerable customer, or if a visit needs to take place to ensure your benefit payments can be made).
 Most people will receive a phone call or a letter instead of a home visit.